lino-framework/welfare/docs/specs/chatelet.rst

 user types
 =============

-We use the user types defined in :mod:`lino_welfare.modlib.welfare.user_types`:
+We use the user types described in :doc:`user_types`.
+Here are their French labels.

 >>> settings.SITE.user_types_module
 'lino_welfare.modlib.welfare.user_types'